Directory / Services

 Typical deliverables

-• Enclosure drawings with lock class, gasket specification, and glass-to-frame tolerance at or below 1.5 mm.
+• Enclosure drawings with lock class, gasket specification (closed-cell EPDM, Shore A 60 ±5), and glass-to-frame tolerance at or below 1.5 mm on all four edges, verified with a feeler gauge at commissioning.

-• Airflow and thermal gradient modeling with validation probes across a 72-hour commissioning window.
+• Airflow and thermal gradient modeling with validation probes across a 72-hour commissioning window, logged at 30-second resolution and delivered as CSV alongside the narrative report.

-• Keeper workflow diagrams: shift protocol, tool staging, two-person rule enforcement, and dead-man alarm integration.
+• Keeper workflow diagrams: shift protocol, tool staging (hook left of door, tube right, bite kit at shoulder height outside the room), two-person rule enforcement, and dead-man alarm integration at ninety-second interval.

-• Substrate and furniture recommendations calibrated to species ethogram, with citations to current literature.
+• Substrate and furniture recommendations calibrated to species ethogram, with citations to current literature — cypress mulch for Bitis, sphagnum-over-coco for arboreal Trimeresurus, dry aspen for Crotalus.

 Governing references